Best Vole Repellents

 The fact that you can just plug it into a standard outlet and let it do its job is great, and we love the no-mess effect it has.

 Although the sound bothers the voles, no real harm comes to them.
-The sound simply drives them away without using chemicals, traps, radiation, or poison.
+The sound imply drives them away with the use of chemicals, traps, radiation, or poison.
 An added benefit to this method is that you’re not just protecting the animals, but you’re saving yourself a mess to clean up.

-Whether you need to use one or several of these devices, you can be sure that you will drive away voles without mess, hassle, or disturbance.
+Whether you need to use one or several of these devices, you can be sure that you will drive away voles with mess, hassle, or disturbance.

 This product is a quick and easy defense system against voles.
 The shaker container makes it simple to spread, while the scent and taste of the granules deter the animals.
 You can enjoy the scent it gives, even though the voles hate it.